 Students are reminded that the Code of Behavior applies to all busses and to all school events that occur either within or outside the normal school day.
 Students must remember they are representatives of the school at all school events, including, but not limited to, sports events, drama trips, field trips for curricular purposes and other events that necessitate student travel to another location (e.g. Coop placements) and are expected to dress and behave appropriately at all times.

-Every student upon entering Dryden High School will be issued a unique personal computer account.
-Computers can be accessed in many classes as well as the resource area.
-A computer account is an important privilege and each student must protect their computer account as they would their personal belongings and locker.
+Every student upon entering Dryden High School will be issued a unique personal computer account, along with the opportunity to sign out a personal laptop or netbook through the school library.
+A computer account and personal computer is an important privilege and each student must protect their computer account and laptop/netbook as they would their personal belongings and locker.
 Following are some important guidelines that must be adhered to.

 • Do not use your account for any type of abusive or subversive activity.